Pranjal-SB/OutN/README.md

 # The OutN Project
 > current release : [v7.0](https://github.com/Pranjal-SB/OutN/blob/main/CHANGELOG.md) [stable](https://github.com/Pranjal-SB/OutN/releases/latest)

-A **Self-hostable FOSS** pokemon recognition and assistant bot for discord and made more specifically for the discord pokemon game "Poketwo".
+An actively developed **Self-hostable FOSS** pokemon recognition and assistant bot for discord and made more specifically for the discord pokemon game "Poketwo".

 It can identify Pokémon from Pokétwo spawns, ping a role for rare and regional spawns and pin them, other many features!and it is fully automated and updated.